irmen/Pyro4/docs/source/tutorials.rst

 In :file:`warehouse.py` locate the statement ``Pyro4.Daemon.serveSimple(...`` and change the ``ns = False`` argument to ``ns = True``.
 This tells Pyro to use a name server to register the objects in.
 (The ``Pyro4.Daemon.serveSimple`` is a very easy way to start a Pyro server but it provides very little control.
-You will learn about another way of starting a server in `Building a Stock market simulator`_).
+Look here :ref:`server-servesimple` for some more details, and you will learn about another way of starting a server in `Building a Stock market simulator`_).

 In :file:`visit.py` remove the input statement that asks for the warehouse uri, and change the way the warehouse proxy is created.
 Because you are now using a name server you can ask Pyro to locate the warehouse object automatically::